opsworks-co/ecr-pull-through/README.md

 # ECR pull-through cache implementation

+## This repository is discontinued, further work at https://github.com/Perun-Engineering/ecr-pull-through

 Starting from April 1, 2025 Docker Hub introduces new rate limits

 This was made to create ECR pull-through cache for other registries (both public and private) and can be used to: